iamharshdabas/wavify/README.md

 ## Why Wavify? 🎵

 My journey into Wavify started from a simple pleasure: listening to music while I code.
-I'm particularly drawn to **chill phonk** – its atmospheric vibes, distorted basslines, and lo-fi aesthetic keep me in the zone.
+I'm particularly drawn to **Angelcore** – its atmospheric vibes, distorted basslines, and lo-fi aesthetic keep me in the zone.

 Something like [archangel](https://music.youtube.com/watch?v=mkhRRLRUqLY).

-I wanted to see if I could create something similar – not necessarily a full chill phonk track, but a system that generates interesting, rhythmic, and layered audio.
+I wanted to see if I could create something similar – not necessarily a full Angelcore track, but a system that generates interesting, rhythmic, and layered audio.
 Wavify is my initial attempt to build a personal musical companion, turning the abstract data of text into audible art.